STARS Bylaws

 Section 1.
 Establishment.

-Any group of 25 or more Section members interested in discussing issues which fall within the purposes of the Section may form a discussion group upon written petition to the Executive Committee of the Section and the Organization Committee of the Division and upon approval by the Board of Directors of the Division.
-The petition shall indicate the purpose of the group.
-Petition signatures must be gathered during one meeting of the Section (either Annual Conference or Midwinter Meeting).
+Any group of 10 or more Section members interested in discussing issues which fall within the scope of the Section may form a discussion group upon written petition to and approval of the STARS Executive Committee.

 Section 2.
 Membership.

-There are no requirements for membership of a discussion group.
-Meetings are open to all interested members of the Section.
+There are no requirements to join a STARS discussion group.
+Meetings are open to all interested members of the American Library Association.

 Section 4.
 Activities.

-A discussion group may meet to discuss relevant issues, establish a means of communication among its members, recommend action to the Executive Committee of the Section, incur no expenses except as authorized, and make no declaration of policy.
+A discussion group may meet to discuss relevant issues, publicize its activities, establish a means of communication among its members, recommend action to the Executive Committee of the Section, incur no expenses except as authorized, and make no declaration of policy.

 Section 5.
 Discontinuance.